-Facebook helping Germany to stop Russia election meddling
+Facebook helping Germany to stop Russian meddling

 "I don't want anyone to use our tool to undermine democracy.
 That's not what we stand for."

-Russia used Zuckerberg's company to sow news on material stolen by Russian hackers from the now French leader, Emmanuel Macron, on the eve of the French election in May.
+Russia used Zuckerberg's firm to sow news on material stolen by Russian hackers on the eve of the French election in May.

-It has used the US social media firm for the past two and a half years to publish propaganda designed to hurt German chancellor Angela Merkel.
+It has used Facebook for the past two and a half years to publish propaganda designed to hurt German chancellor Angela Merkel.

-It has also used it to mobilise anti-Merkel rallies by Russian expats and neo-Nazi groups.
+It has also used it to mobilise anti-Merkel rallies by Russian expats and by German neo-Nazis.

 Harming Merkel